 It's best to take your sparkling wine out around 10 minutes before pouring, as otherwise you'll stunt the taste and aroma.

 If you're hosting guests over the festive season, pour a little bit of sparkling wine in the bottom of each glass just before they arrive.
 This will stop it frothing over when you come to serve it.

 When your glass is being refilled, hold it lower down and slightly tilted, as this will make it easier for your host to pour - and you'll likely end up with more fizz in your glass.

-Strict rules govern how sparkling wine and champagne can be described when it comes to dryness and sweetness, with labels determined according to the residual sugar content per litre.
-Unsurprisingly, this can have a dramatic effect on the taste, so it's worth knowing your brut from your doux.
+Strict rules govern how sparkling wine and champagne can be described in terms of dryness and sweetness, with labels determined according to the residual sugar content per litre.

-Synthetic corks, which are made of plastic, can’t be recycled or composted.
+Synthetic corks, which are made of plastic, can’t be recycled.
 They should be disposed of in your general waste bin.